-- 4.8.1 Members shall have due regard to the Debt Collection Guidance issued by the Office of Fair Trading (the OFT) and in particular shall not engage in any unfair business practices identified in that Guidance. - 4.8.2 Members shall have due regard to: 'Irresponsible Lending-OFT guidance for creditors' and in particular shall not engage in any irresponsible lending practices identified in that Guidance under the heading 'HANDLING OF DEFAULT AND ARREARS'. - 4.8.3 Members shall ensure, by reviewing annually their debt collection procedures and those of any third parties they employ, that they conform to high ethical standards and allow for proper consideration of the customer's circumstances and in particular: - (a) encourage customers in financial difficulties to inform them of their difficulties at the earliest possible moment (and members will endeavour to respond sympathetically, without prejudice to members' rights); - (b) provide in all relevant correspondence the name or title of a specially trained member of staff who may be contacted if difficulties arise; and - (c) take into consideration, before determining whether to enforce an agreement, all information supplied by the customer or otherwise in relation to the cause of any default and the customer's future ability to repay.
-If the customer has disclosed multiple debt problems, members shall inform the customer of the availability of advisory services. - 4.8.4 Members should suspend the pursuit of recovery of a debt from a borrower, under circumstances in which notification has been given and/or it is reasonably believed that the borrower lacks the mental capacity to make relevant financial decisions regarding the management of his debt at that time, unless or until a reasonable period of time has been allowed for relevant evidence to be provided as to the likely impact of the capacity problem on the borrower's ability to manage his debt and deal with a debt recovery business.
-The appropriate means of collecting evidence, in appropriate circumstances, could be to use the standard Debt and Mental Health Evidence Form (DMHEF), developed between MALG and the Royal College of Psychiatrists. - 4.8.5 Members shall not impose charges, of whatever nature, on customers who are in arrears unless the nature of those charges are disclosed at the Pre-contract stage and are limited to doing no more than covering the member's costs. - 4.8.6 Members shall allow for alternative, affordable, payment amounts when the borrower or his appointed debt advisor or representative makes a reasonable proposal. - 4.8.7 Members shall regard the lawful seizure of a secured asset as a serious enforcement option, to be taken only when attempts of have failed with the customer, to mutually agree a realistic and sustainable arrangement to clear arrears. - 4.8.8 Members should not, except in exceptional circumstances such as proven identity fraud, consider seizure of the vehicle unless- - 1) the amount of the customers arrears shortfall is no less than the equivalent of: - a) the sum of the last two payments required to have been made, under a monthly paid agreement, before that time; or - b) the sum of the last four payments required to have been made, under a weekly paid agreement, before that time; and - 2) the requirements of section 87B (Notice of Sums in Arrears) of the Act have been complied with prior to serving a Default Notice under section 87 (1) of the Act.
+- 4.8.1 Members shall have due regard to the Debt Collection Guidance issued by the Office of Fair Trading (the OFT) and in particular shall not engage in any unfair or improper business practices identified in that Guidance. - 4.8.2 Members shall have due regard to: 'Irresponsible Lending-OFT guidance for creditors' and in particular shall not engage in any irresponsible lending practices identified in that Guidance under the heading 'HANDLING OF DEFAULT AND ARREARS'. - 4.8.3 Members shall ensure, by reviewing annually their debt collection procedures and those of any third parties they employ, that they conform to high ethical standards and allow for proper consideration of the customer's circumstances and in particular:

+(a) encourage customers in financial difficulties to inform them of their difficulties at the earliest possible moment (and members will endeavour to respond sympathetically, without prejudice to members' rights);

+(b) provide in all relevant correspondence the name or title of a specially trained member of staff who may be contacted if difficulties arise; and

+(c) take into consideration, before determining whether to enforce an agreement, all information supplied by the customer or otherwise in relation to the cause of any default and the customer's future ability to repay in a sustainable manner.
+If the customer has disclosed multiple debt problems, members shall inform the customer of the availability of free impartial debt advisory services.

+- 4.8.4 Members should suspend the pursuit of recovery of a debt from a borrower, under circumstances in which notification has been given and/or it is reasonably believed that the borrower lacks the mental capacity to make relevant financial decisions regarding the management of his debt at that time, unless or until a reasonable period of time has been allowed for relevant evidence to be provided as to the likely impact of the capacity problem on the borrower's ability to manage his debt and deal with a debt recovery business.
+The appropriate means of collecting evidence, in appropriate circumstances, could be to use the standard Debt and Mental Health Evidence Form (DMHEF), developed between MALG and the Royal College of Psychiatrists. - 4.8.5 Members shall not impose charges, of whatever nature, on customers who are in arrears unless the nature of and likely amount of those charges are disclosed at the Pre-contract stage and are limited to doing no more than covering the member's reasonable costs. - 4.8.6 Members shall allow for alternative, affordable, payment amounts when the borrower or his appointed debt advisor or representative makes a reasonable proposal. - 4.8.7 Members shall regard the lawful seizure of a secured asset as a serious enforcement option, to be taken only when attempts of have failed with the customer, to mutually agree a realistic and sustainable arrangement to clear arrears.

+4.8.8 Members should not, except in exceptional circumstances such as proven identity fraud, consider seizure of the vehicle unlessa) the sum of the last two payments required to have been made, under a monthly paid agreement, before that time; or b) the sum of the last four payments required to have been made, under a weekly paid agreement, before that time; and